Butyl acetate

 The other three isomers (four, including stereoisomers) of butyl acetate are isobutyl acetate, tert-butyl acetate, and sec-butyl acetate (two enantiomers).

 Production and use

-Butyl acetate is commonly manufactured by the Fischer esterification of butanol (or its isomer to make an isomer of butyl acetate) and acetic acid with the presence of sulfuric acid:
+Butyl acetate is commonly manufactured by the Fischer esterification of butanol and acetic acid with the presence of sulfuric acid:

 Butyl acetate is mainly used as a solvent for coatings and inks.
 It is a component of fingernail polish.

 Occurrence in nature

-Apples, especially of the 'Red Delicious' variety, are flavored in part by this chemical.
+Apples, especially of the "Red Delicious" variety, are flavored in part by this chemical.
 The alarm pheromones emitted by the Koschevnikov gland of honey bees contain butyl acetate.